Mobius3-3/whitepaper/README.md

 1. Allow businesses to use the NEO blockchain for **passwordless authentication**.
 1. Provide a solution that businesses **outside** of the NEO ecosystem can use **today**.
 1. Bring **awareness** to the NEO ecosystem.
-1. Improve the security of web application by moving away from **email/password** based authentication.
+1. Improve the security of web applications by moving away from **email/password** based authentication.

 ## Demo